WohlSoft/Moondust-Devkit-Help/EditLevel/ItemBrowser.md

-# Search browser
+# Items browser

-**Search browser** - The toolbox contains a list of available items to add to the current level section or the world map.
+**Items browser** - The toolbox contains a list of available items to add to the current level section or the world map.

 Click a necessary object in the list to pick it up for adding to the level or world map.